PusherJS is a JavaScript library that allows us to easily implement real-time communication in our web applications using WebSockets.

 });

-We can subscribe to a channel and listen for events like this:
+We can subscribe to a channel and listen to events as follows:

 const channel = pusher.subscribe('my-channel');